nithril/smtp-connection-pool/README.md

 # SMTP Connection Pool

-This library implements a SMTP connection pool using [Java Mail](https://java.net/projects/javamail/pages/Home) for the SMTP code and the
-[Apache Commons Pool](https://commons.apache.org/proper/commons-pool/) for the pool code.
+This library implements a SMTP connection pool using [Jakarta Mail](https://eclipse-ee4j.github.io/mail/) formerly known as [Java Mail](https://java.net/projects/javamail/pages/Home) for the SMTP code and the [Apache Commons Pool](https://commons.apache.org/proper/commons-pool/) for the pool code.

 The pool, thanks to the Apache library, supports most common pool features: